America's real anchor man, America's truth detector, doctor of democracy, servant of humanity and all who live.

 That actually these millennials are no different than any other generation.

-It was just it was BS.
+It was just BS.

-The fact is they can't afford cars because of the economy.
+The fact is, they can't afford cars because of the economy.

 They can't afford to buy homes.